EFT Disclosure, Overdraft Privilege Disclosure, Reg E Opt In Disclosure

 In the event we determine that there was no error, this provisional credit, (if granted initially) will be reversed, and we will send you written explanation within three business days after we have completed our investigation.
 You may ask for, and we must make available to you for inspection, copies of the documents we used in our investigation.
 Upon your request, we will provide you with copies of these documents for a reasonable fee covering our duplication costs.
 If the alleged error concerns a transfer to or from a third party (for example, a Social Security payment), our investigation may be limited to a review of our own records.
 If we determine that there was no error, you have the option to contact such third party to pursue the matter further.

 F. CHARGES FOR ACCOUNTS, TRANSFERS, ACCOUNT MAINTENANCE AND OTHER ASSOCIATED CHARGES.

-Service charges for using your banking card at any of our Automated Teller Machines will follow the same schedule of charges associated with all Bridgewater Savings Bank Accounts.
+Service charges for using your banking card at any of our Automated Teller Machines will follow the same schedule of charges associated with all Bluestone Bank Accounts.
 Additional charges per transaction may apply.
 A complete listing of all current account charges will be made available to you upon request.

 There is no charge for transactions involving preauthorized electronic transfers made directly to or from your account, such as Social Security.

 - Charges for Transfers By Means Of Your Card.
 Refer to the most recent Schedule of Fees that was provided to you.
 Notice Regarding ATM Fees by Others: If you use an automated teller machine that is not operated by us, you may be charged a fee by the operator of the machine and/or by an automated transfer network.

 - Charge For Replacing Cards.
 Refer to the most recent Schedule of Fees that was provided to you.